 News of the Philippines being unsafe has already reached international media.
 And honestly, not all of them is very reassuring to read most especially if you are a tourist.
 The first big question that might pop out from you is this, “Is the Philippines safe to travel?”

-During this pandemic times, it is of course not possible to easy travel.
+During this pandemic times, it is of course not that easy to travel.
 However, we will be updating this page all the time so you can be sure to have new information with regards to visiting the Philippines.

 Well, first, all countries have its safety hazards.
 The Philippines, in this case, is no exception.
 Most tourists’ places in the Philippines are safe and have been for many years.
 Although some tourists noted the presence of armed guards in fast food restaurants and banks as alarming.
 However, this actually is a good sign for us in the country, note, most of them aren’t loaded or don’t even have ammunition.
 It means that since there are guards or police visibility, people are more cautious in doing bad things.